Patagonia: Taste the Earth

 Prototyping and Production

-The transition from digital to physical product began with 3D printing the chocolate mold.
-Vacuum forming was used to create a negative mold, ensuring that key details like the mountain form and minimalist illustrations transferred well.
-Finally, chocolate was cast into the mold, bringing the design to life.
+The transition from digital to physical product began with 3D printing the chocolate mould.
+Vacuum forming was used to create a negative mould, ensuring that key details like the mountain form and minimalist illustrations transferred well.
+Finally, chocolate was cast into the mould, bringing the design to life.
 The overall shape and terrain translated successfully, though intricate text details required refinement.

-Photos showing the chocolate casting process from the vacuum-formed mold and chocolate pouring to the final finished bar with detailed raised illustrations.
+Photos showing the chocolate casting process from the vacuum-formed mould and chocolate pouring to the final finished bar with detailed raised illustrations.

 Challenges and Refinements

 One of the biggest challenges was transferring the small "Taste the Earth" text onto the chocolate bar.
-The text proved too detailed for vacuum forming and chocolate molding at this scale.
+The text proved too detailed for vacuum forming and chocolate moulding at this scale.
 If repeated, I would enlarge the text or simplify it further.
-Fillets and taper angles were critical throughout the 3D model to ensure smooth mold release and prevent breakage during production.
+Fillets and taper angles were critical throughout the 3D model to ensure smooth mould release and prevent breakage during production.

-Close-up cross-section showing the deep ridge between segments and the mold taper, which would likely cause the chocolate to get stuck during demolding due to the steep, undercut angle.
+Close-up cross-section showing the deep ridge between segments and the mould taper, which would likely cause the chocolate to get stuck during demoulding due to the steep, undercut angle.

 Difficulty transferring the small text of “Taste the Earth” on the chocolate bar